-Particulars As ar March 31st, 2021 As at March 31st, 2020 Term Loans a.
-Secured Indian Rupee Term Loans from Banks - TL - I 3,35,99,70,139 3,37,65,26,029 from Financial Institutions 92,97,75,000 96,47,75,000 Indian Rupee - Funded Interest on Term Loans from Banks - FITL.
-63,09,17,937 82,30,56,626 from Financial Institutions - FITL 15,16,87,393 21,52,12,393 Total of Secured Term Loans 5,07,23,50,469 5,37,95,70,048 Total of Long term borrowings 5,07,23,50,469 5,37,95,70,048
+Particulars As at 31st March, 2022 As at 31st March, 2021

+Term Loans

+a.
+Secured

+Indian Rupee Term Loans

+from Banks - TL - I - 33,599.70

+from Financial Institutions - 9,297.75

+Indian Rupee - Funded Interest on Term Loans

+from Banks - FITL 6,309.18

+from Financial Institutions - FITL 1,516.87

+Total of Secured Term Loans • 50,723.50

+Total of Long term borrowings - 50,723.50

-(I) Extension of Moratorium for Term loans - COVID19 Pandemic & RBI Circular dated 27th March 2020.
+(I) Extension of Moratorium for Term Ioans - COVID19 Pandemic & RBI Circular dated 27th March 2020.

 Due to the COVID-19 pandemic and the declining economic scenario, the Reserve Bank of India along with the Ministry of Finance have issued circular and guidelines to all the Banks for allowing moratorium in payment of EMIs, and to defer recovery of installments in all loan accounts from March 2020 to August 2020.
-Accordingly the company has submitted a request letter dated 18th May 2020 to all the Lenders seeking for the morotorium for the payment of Debt dues from March 2020 to August 2020 to August 2020 in accordance with the RBI Covid19 Regulatory package dated 27th March 2020.
-However PNB & IIFCL have communicated vide 14th December 2020 consortium meeting that the morotorium as per the circular cannot be availed with respect to the loans disbursed by them as the account has become NPA as on 31st January 2020 (PNB) & IIFCL (31st December 2019).
+Accordingly the company has submitted a request letter dated 18th May 2020 to all the Lenders seeking for the morotorium for the payment of Debt dues from March 2020 to August 2020 in accordance with the RBI Covid19 Regulatory package dated 27th March 2020.
+However Punjab National Bank (PNB) & India Infrastructure Finance Company Ltd (IIFCL) have communicated vide 14th December 2020 consortium meeting that the morotorium as per the circular cannot be availed with respect to the Ioans disbursed by them as the account has become NPA as on 31st January 2020 (Punjab National Bank) & IIFCL (31st December 2019).